 Meditation is when the mind is still and the heart is open.
 Stilling the mind is not easy, but we are given wonderful meditation techniques like Hong-Sau to help with the process.

 What to do about opening the heart?
 Sri Yukteswar says we can’t even put one foot in front of the other on the spiritual path without “the awakening of the natural love of the heart.”

 How do you open your heart?
 How do you love God more and more?
 How do you overcome feelings of dryness, or “I really don’t feel anything right now,” or resistance to meditation?
-Here are a few tried and true ways to develop devotion:
+Here are a few tried and true ways that answers to how to develop devotion: